irenaliu/dmit2008-thinking-in-react/README.md

 ### Components

 - NavBar (black)
-  - Contains the main navigation links and the searchbar
+  - Contains the main navigation links and the search bar
 - InstagramFollowing (blue)
   - Contains the creator's following count on instagram and a call to action to follow the creator
-- RecipeCategoryList
+- RecipeCategoryList (not shown in mocks, would appear on Recipes page)
   - Contains a list of RecipeCategory components
 - RecipeCategory (magenta)
   - Contains a list of recipes in a specific recipe category